 As one of the OECD's newest members, Colombia is an emerging market with great potential.
 Canada and Colombia enjoy a dynamic and increasingly diversified bilateral commercial relationship, facilitated by the 2011 Canada-Colombia Free Trade Agreement.
 This includes significant Canadian investment across various sectors – for example, infrastructure, energy, mining, oil and gas, financial services, engineering services, agri-food, and education – and over 100 Canadian companies with a presence in Colombia.
 The total stock of Canadian direct investment in Colombia reached $6.4 billion in 2022 making Colombia the fourth largest investment destination for Canada in South and Central America.

 In 2022, two-way merchandise trade totalled $3.2 billion, making Colombia our fourth-largest bilateral trading partner in Latin America and the Caribbean, excluding Mexico.
-Colombia was also Canada's fourth largest export market in South America, after Brazil, Peru, and Chile, in 2022 with merchandise exports valued at $1.3 billion.
+Colombia was also Canada's third largest export market in South America, after Brazil and Peru, in 2022 with merchandise exports valued at $1.3 billion.
 Top exports included wheat cereals, fertilizers, vegetables, machinery and paper products.
 Imports from Colombia reached $1.9 billion in 2022 and included most notably energy products and coffee.
 Bilateral services trade totalled $412 million in 2021, which included exports to Colombia valued at $256 million and imports that reached $156 million.